SECTION I: INTRODUCTION

 SECTION III: PROHIBITED CONDUCT

-12.3 Definition of Sex-Based Harassment under Title IX
+13.1 Definition of Sexual Harassment under Title IX

-Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, including on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity, that meets one or both of the following: (1) an employee, agent, or other representative of Caltech conditions the provision of an aid, benefit, or service on a person’s participation in unwelcome sexual conduct; or (2) unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person’s ability to participate in or benefit from the recipient’s education program or activity (“hostile environment harassment”); or (3) specific offenses, including sexual assault; dating violence, domestic violence, or stalking as defined below.
+Sexual harassment means conduct, on the basis of sex, that satisfies one or more of the following: (1) an employee of Caltech conditioning the provision of an aid, benefit, or service of Caltech on an individual's participation in unwelcome sexual conduct; (2) unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Caltech's education program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking, as defined below.

-Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, or by a sex-related object, without the affirmative consent of the victim.
+This definition includes instances in which the victim is incapable of giving consent because of temporary or permanent mental or physical incapacity (including due to the influence of drugs or alcohol) or because of age.
+Physical resistance is not required on the part of the victim to demonstrate lack of consent.
 This definition excludes statutory rape.

 Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent, which in California is eighteen (18).
+Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent, which in California is 18.

 Domestic violence means conduct, on the basis of sex, that constitutes a felony or misdemeanor crime of violence committed upon a victim who is (a) the offender's spouse or former spouse, (b) the offender's cohabitant or former cohabitant; or (c) the offender's fiancé or fiancée, or someone with whom the offender has, or previously had, an engagement or dating relationship; (d) the parent of the offender's child; or (e) any other victim who is protected under the domestic or family violence laws of the state where the domestic violence occurred.